Adult / Child

 - Song Style Shift: This is what Brian was all about during the SMiLE era, most famously "Good Vibrations", pieced together from a number of musically divergent sections.
 Even now, he continues to employ this modular approach to composing to various extents.

 - Soprano and Gravel: Brian Wilson and Mike Love has got to be one of the most famous singing duos of this nature.

-- Silver Fox: Started growing some gray hairs around the late '80s, going completely gray sometime during the 2000s.
+- Silver Fox: Started growing some grey hairs around the late '80s, going completely grey sometime during the 2000s.

 - Standard Snippet:

 - Particularly during the SMiLE days... part of his vision was to celebrate American musical history.

 - Special mention must be given to "Shortenin' Bread", an object of Brian's obsession for the longest time.
 The result was a good number of songs utilising its riff and chord patterns in various ways, most famously "Ding Dang".

 - Stop and Go: "The Little Girl I Once Knew", which almost certainly hurt its radio airplay.